ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 #./main-perf-test.sh
 ```

 This only needs to be executed on the DUT, not on the T-Rex server.
-The script will do some checking to try and verify the setup is good and ready for testing.
-Any issues will be output to your terminal.
+The script will do pre-check, run 5 tests (10 modules) in a row and save logs.
+Any issues will be output to the terminal.

 If the test has been running for 10 minutes then it should run all the tests for about 1.5 hours.
+As below is the first test.
 ```
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 ::   SRIOV-VF-PCI-PASSTHROUGH-64-Bytes-1Q-2PMD-TEST
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 ```
-...running for 10 minutes

 The table as below lists the test iterations and approximate duration.